lokesh182/HR-Data-Analysis/README.md

 # 📊 HR Analytics Dashboard

-This repository contains an HR analytics project that provides insights into employee attendance, work-from-home (WFH) trends, and sick leave (SL) statistics using **Power BI Desktop**.
+This repository contains an Dyanamic HR analytics project that provides insights into employee attendance, work-from-home (WFH) trends, and sick leave (SL) statistics using **Power BI Desktop**. project is build upon the real dataset of company

 ## 📌 Overview